Platinum makes major investment team shake-up

 Platinum Asset Management has announced co-chief investment officers Andrew Clifford and Clay Smolinski are to step down from their roles.

-Clifford, who has worked at Platinum for 31 years and is a former chief executive, will step down from the CIO roles and his global portfolio management responsibilities.
+Clifford, who has worked at Platinum for 31 years and is a former CEO, will step down from the CIO roles and his global portfolio management responsibilities.
 Instead, he will assume an investment mentorship role as part of the investment oversight group.

 Meanwhile, Smolinski is to take a “leave of absence for six months” after almost two decades at the business.
 He will also step away from his portfolio manager responsibilities on the flagship Platinum International Fund.

-At the end of the period, he will determine whether he will return in an alternative role within the investment team, in consultation with Platinum management.
+At the end of the period, he will determine whether he will return to an alternative role within the investment team, in consultation with Platinum management.

 This means the firm is currently without any CIOs as it did not formally name a replacement for the pair.